yiyangshen/COMP30022-DocMcStuffins/docs/minutes/week12_team-sprint_retrospective.md

 > How do you feel about the entire sprint process?
 - Not bad, more relaxing than sprint 1
 - Many problems got fixed so it was pretty well
-- Everyone did their job on time satisfacotirily
+- Everyone did their job on time satisfactorily

 > How did you feel about our overall end-product at the end of the sprint?
 - Pretty proud of our product